LINGUOREN369/EdGrantAI/README.md

 - Helps RPPs and education organizations apply strategically
 - Levels a playing field that increasingly favors large institutions

 The funding is still there — but only for organizations who apply intelligently.
-EduGrant AI helps them do exactly that.
+EdGrant AI helps them do exactly that.

 ---